MakieOrg/Makie.jl/GLMakie/README.md

 On Linux, you can find out your OpenGL version with:
 `glxinfo | grep "OpenGL version"`

 If you're using an AMD or Intel gpu on linux, you may run into [GLFW#198](https://github.com/JuliaGL/GLFW.jl/issues/198).
+A potential fix is then to delete `libstdc++.so.6`.
+An example path to this file on a system using `juliaup` and version `1.8.2` is `/home/username/.julia/juliaup/julia-1.8.2+0.x64/lib/julia/libstdc++.so.6`.

 If you're on a headless server, you still need to install x-server and proper graphics drivers.